lorbichara/AC215_FormulaOnePenaltyTool/README.md

 ---

 ### Frontend
-To-Do
+See [Frontend README](src/frontend/frontend-template/README.md) for more details on the fine tuning set up.

 ---

 #### Model Fine-Tuning
-See [Fine-Tuning README](src/finetuning/README.md) for more details on the fine tuning set up.
+See [Fine-Tuning README](src/finetune/README.md) for more details on the fine tuning set up.